I Had Some Help: Commercial performance

 The song debuted at number one on Billboards Annual Songs of the Summer chart and was subsequently crowned as the 2024 Song of the Summer at the end of the tracking period.

 Usage in media

-The song was featured in the credits of the 2024 Sony's Spider-Man Universe film Venom: The Last Dance, used as a parallel for the toxic relationship between Venom and his symbiotic host Eddie Brock (Tom Hardy), even though the pair worked through it and ended up as best friends.
+The song was featured in the end credits of the 2024 Sony's Spider-Man Universe film Venom: The Last Dance, used as a parallel for the toxic relationship between Venom and his symbiotic host Eddie Brock (Tom Hardy), even though the pair worked through it and ended up as best friends.